 EAPA's governance structure is defined by the governance documents of the Association.
-These documents are the corporate code of the State of Wisconsin, the Articles of Incorporation, the EAPA Bylaws, and other subordinate documents adopted by the members, the Board, and various sub-bodies of the Association.
-These documents establish a leadership structure comprised of a twelve member Board of Directors.
+These documents include the corporate code of the State of Wisconsin, EAPA’s Articles of Incorporation, the EAPA Bylaws

 Board of Directors

 The Board of Directors is comprised of the officers of the Association, seven directors at large (four who live in the United States and three who live outside the United States), and the chair of the Employee Assistance Certification Commission (EACC).

 The officers of the Association are the president, president-elect, immediate past president, secretary-treasurer, and chief executive officer (CEO).
 Together, they comprise the executive committee of the Board.